xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 As the message states, the image could not be found locally and had to go over the `Registry` to be able to download it.
 However, what is this `Registry` exactly?
 This is where all the images are stored, which is in the official [Docker Hub](https://hub.docker.com/) page.

 Let's do a quick analysis to understand what our command is doing when it does not find a Docker image locally on our computer.
-For this, i will be using a tool called [Wireshark](https://www.wireshark.org/), which will help us monitor the network and check for data packages.
+For this, I will be using a tool called [Wireshark](https://www.wireshark.org/), which will help us monitor the network and check for data packages.

-Because i am using a clean Linux Ubuntu distro inside a Virtual Machine, i will run the `ip a` command that comes installed by default to check the correct interface of where my web traffic is moving.
-Once we have that, i will run the following command:
+Because I am using a clean Linux Ubuntu distro inside a Virtual Machine, I will run the `ip a` command that comes installed by default to check the correct interface of where my web traffic is moving.
+Once we have that, I will run the following command:

 ```bash
 sudo wireshark
 ```

-This will open up a GUI interface for us.
+This will open up a GUI for us.
 Here, we will simply double click on the interface we identified before (`enp0s1` in my case).
 We will probably see a lot of packets going back and forth, but don't worry about this noise for now.

-Let's run the following command on an image that does not exists on our computer locally and check what is happening on the network:
+Let's run the following command to pull an image that does not exists on our computer locally and check what is happening on the network:

 ```bash
 # Command
 docker pull ubuntu

 # Output
 Using default tag: latest
 latest: Pulling from library/ubuntu
 d69d4d41cfe2: Pull complete